 The first part of the precision machining process is to obtain a quotation.
 The client will do this by providing the manufacturer with technical drawings or blueprints, alongside other requirements such as quantity and preferred timescale.

 If the client does not have a blueprint to hand, they can instead provide the engineer with an example of the part they wish to recreate.
 The manufacturer will be able use reverse engineering to first of all discover how the item was made and then recreate it in bulk.

 Once all the specifications have been agreed, the engineer will work out how long the project will take and the intricacies of the process, before delivering a quote.
-The exact amount of time it will take the manufacturer to provide their quote will vary, though an experienced precision engineering company will be able to do so within just 24 hours.
+The exact amount of time it will take the manufacturer to provide their quote will vary, though an experienced precision engineering company will be able to do so extremely rapidly.

 As soon as the project has been agreed, the engineer will first of all feed the blueprint instructions into the computer to create a 2D vector or 3D solid part CAD design, which allows manufacturers to produce a rendering or model of the component’s parts.
 This goes alongside important technical specifications, such as geometries and dimensions to produce the product.
 Once the design is completed, the information is exported into a CNC-compatible file format such as IGES and STEP.

 The formatted file will then be run through another computer program to generate the digital programming code needed to control the CNC machine and the tooling to produce the component.
 Once this has been done, the operator loads the information into the computer ready to begin.

 In cases of reverse engineering, the operator will first use 3D scanning software to extract dimensional information from the part.
 The component will also be taken apart to assess its internal mechanisms.
 The data is then used to make CAD drawings to help the manufacturing process.

 When everything is set up correctly, the engineer will then carry out a test run to make sure there are no errors in the coding.